Scheduling Your Mammogram

 What Does a Mammogram Show?

 Mammograms can detect normal and abnormal changes in breast tissue.
-These include small white spots related to calcium deposits, larger abnormal areas called masses, and other signs of cancer.
-Mammograms alone are not used to diagnose cancer, but they can help your doctor decide if more testing is needed.
+These include tiny white spots related to calcium deposits, larger abnormal areas called masses, and other signs of cancer.
+Mammograms also show how dense your breast tissue is, which is important in assessing your breast health.

 Mammogram Safety and Comfort